MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 ## Key Components & Principles
 Creating a design system from scratch for both the design and engineering team is no small feat.
 For this reason, we elected to start with an open-source system that would give us a head start.

-With the help of my engineering team, I elected guiding principles for our search:
+I elected guiding principles to help in my search:
 - Seamless React integration
 - WCAG AA compliance of color and components
 - Figma friendly
 - A focus on dashboard designs
 - Can be used for both mobile and web use cases

-Our search landed with Uber's Base design system.
+After review with the rest of the team, we landed with Uber's Base design system.
 Its React-friendly nature coupled with built-in accessibility made it stand out from other alternatives.
 However, despite it's solid techincal foundation, we weren't content with a simple adaptation of Uber's visual identity and design principles.

 ### Colors